About Operational Support

 Role of Fire Support

 The role of Fire Support tends to vary a little depending on where you are - the needs typically being governed by local circumstance.
-Fire Support are a an 'Operational Support' facility governed by the Fire Service under Section 28 of the Act.
+Fire Support are an 'Operational Support' facility governed by the Fire Service under Section 28 of the Act.

 Fire Brigades can use volunteer non-firefighters for a variety of tasks, and the role that Fire Support fill is usually a combination of the tasks as defined by NZFS.